-Berkeley also argues that materialism entails that we do not experience the objects in themselves.
-We can not get out of our minds into those objects, so we are forced into skepticism.
+Berkeley also argues that materialism entails that we do not experience objects in themselves.
+We can not get out of our minds in order to experience purportedly-material objects as they are in themselves.

-All the properties we experience are sensible, and so in us.
+So we are forced into skepticism.

-If we posit matter in addition, we can have no knowledge of it.
+All the properties we experience are sensible and so in us.

+If we posit matter in addition to ourselves and our experiences, we can have no knowledge of it.
 This is the problem I mentioned at the beginning of the first set of notes on Berkeley.